segdeha/blog/posts/stupid-webkit-tricks.md

   this.className = 'faded' === this.className ? '' : 'faded';
 }, false);
 </script>
 <p>Pretty cool, eh?
-Read everything there is to know about this stuff in <a href="http://developer.apple.com/safari/library/documentation/InternetWeb/Conceptual/SafariVisualEffectsProgGuide/Introduction/Introduction.html">the official documentation from Apple</a>.</p>
+Read everything there is to know about this stuff in [the official documentation from Apple](http://developer.apple.com/safari/library/documentation/InternetWeb/Conceptual/SafariVisualEffectsProgGuide/Introduction/Introduction.html).</p>
 <h3>Bonus!</h3>
 <p>As promised, here is a little bonus technique: key-framed animations.
 This is sweet.
 First, try the example below:</p>
 <style type="text/css">